LeoSan/CursosHabilidadesBlandas2022/04_English/Ingles/01_Beginner A1-A2/Inglés Básico A2.md

 30.
 Complete the sentence using the correct adverb: We packed our luggage ___________ and had spare time to relax. efficiently

+31. We had a ___________ experience.
+mystery
+REPASAR

+32. What are the correct comparative and superlative forms of the adjective GOOD better / the best

+33.  can't have sugar, so I _____ drink soda never

+34. She is extroverted and very friendly.
+Is she friendly?
+REPASAR

+35. There is a woman in the ____ of the picture.

+36. It tastes ______ apple juice.
+like
+REPASAR

+37. Would you like to go eat out ___ stay home?
+OR

+38. visit my sister in France.
+WILL
+REPASAR

+39. These places are original:
+Distinctive, iconic and unique.

+40. Choose the best consequence for the sentence: "My sister didn't study hard, so..." she failed the exam.

+41. I am cooking a pozole
+right now

+42. We are going to do a barbeque next weekend

+43. In the sentence: "she has lived here for 3 months", when did she move there?
+3  months ago

+44. I can ______ the onions and garlic. smell

+45. Bicycles are _____ cars.

+46. What question should result in the answer: She is extroverted and very friendly.
+Is she friendly?
+REPASAR

+47. Ouch!
+There's _________ in my eye! something

+48. Complete the sentence: My niece is over there.
+The little girl _______ brown hair.

+49. In the sentence "Bob is the nicest guy in my classroom.", you can affirm:

+50. My hair is as black as

+51. Take the second right, go past the hospital and you'll see it next to the park

+52. Complete the sentence with the correct verb form: "It is hard _________ this project.

+53. The comparative form of the adjective "bad" is

+54. Is this sentence correct or incorrect?
+Both of them are beautiful.

+55. I put my keys ___________ but I can't remember now!

+56. "You don't have to wear a tie on Fridays." - What conclusion can you make?

+57. Complete the sentence: ________ people like him.

+58. In which sentence the verb 'BAKE' is DITRANSITIVE?

+59. If I say: "I don't have enough money to go to the movies."
+You can imply:

+60. You don't need _______ water to boil the rice.